-I love how science requires precision of interpretation, provides the thrill of discovery, and stimulates and satisfies curiosity all at the same time.
-This is why I, like other scientists more important than I am, was dismayed to hear the White House’s preliminary 2018 budget proposal, which calls for significant cuts from many scientific institutions or scientific programs in the government.
+I love how science requires a precision of interpretation, provides the thrill of discovery, and stimulates and satisfies curiosity all at the same time.
+This is why I, like other scientists, have been dismayed each year by this administration’s proposed cuts in funding for basic science.
+Again this year the White House’s preliminary 2019 budget proposal calls for significant cuts to many scientific institutions or scientific programs in the government.

 So I felt like I needed to take a step back and ask myself if there’s a way to help show how important investment in science is to a broader audience.
 Fortunately, this has already been eloquently done back in 1945 by a man named Vannevar Bush.